gro-intelligence/api-client/docs/gro-data-key-concepts.md

 To get all the available data series for a given selection of entities, use the `get_data_series` function as described in the [FAQ](../docs/faqs.md###Q:-how-do-I-get-data-series?).

 ## Data Point Definition
 Gro defines a "data point" as a discrete result produced by our API.

-The content of a single data point is defined in the [Data Point Field Definitions](#data-point-field-definition).

-For example, if you requested NDVI for Bureau county Illinois for a particular 8-day time period, the Gro API would yield a single response that would count as a single data point.
-Even though the value is computed from tens of thousands of underlying pixels, the API response counts as a single point because we are returning the value at the county (aka district) level.

-Another example is if you get weekly precipitation data for a given region in a given week, you will get a single point.
-On the other hand, if you get daily precipitation for a given region for a period of a week, you will get 7 data points.

-## Data Point Field Definition
 When using the `get_data_points()` function, you are returned an array of points, each of which is a Python dictionary object that looks something like:
 ```
 {
   u'input_unit_scale': 1,